 Learn to speak to that voice like you would speak to a friend in need.
 When you’re tired, acknowledge that your body deserves the rest.
 If you can’t work any longer, feel comfort in knowing you did your best.

-Everything you from here is to help you walk away from stress and accept your anxiety you know you have.
+Everything you do from here is to help you walk away from stress and accept your anxiety you know you have.
+Here's an awesome article for you to read if you want to kick toxic positivity in the butt: 100 Affirmations For Chronic Illness That Actually Work

 3. Try not to compare yourself with others